lijqhs/lijqhs.github.io/content/posts/2023/2023-10-20-dockerizing-django-postgresql-postgis-geodjango.md

 ### Run PostgreSQL and pgAdmin in Docker

-Run PostgreSQL and pgAdmin with Docker Compose. [^2]
+Run PostgreSQL and pgAdmin with Docker Compose, first add the following configuration to `compose.yml`. [^2]

 [^2]: [PostgreSQL and pgAdmin](https://github.com/docker/awesome-compose/tree/master/postgresql-pgadmin)